danielquillanroxas/Instance-Segmentation-Inovako/README.md

 # Instance Segmentation with Fruits - Inovako

-This project involves the development and evaluation of a YOLOv8 instance segmentation model for detecting mangoes, kiwis, and oranges.
+This involves the development and evaluation of a YOLOv8 instance segmentation model for detecting mangoes, kiwis, and oranges.
 Below are the steps and key components of the project.

 ### 1. Creating the Dataset
 - Compiled a dataset consisting of 20 images each for mangoes, kiwis, and oranges randomly from the internet.